harshanal/harshanal/README.md

-# Hi there, I'm Harshana Liyanage 👋
+# Hi,  I'm Harshana Liyanage 👋

-Welcome to my GitHub profile!
-I'm a dedicated software developer with a passion for creating tools that enhance data analysis and visualization.
+I'm a data scientist with a passion for creating tools that enhance data analysis and visualization.
 My work primarily focuses on developing applications that streamline workflows for data scientists and researchers.

 ## 🛠️ My Projects